 Traffic restrictions in place

-- is closed to northbound traffic between 7am and 7pm, except for buses, taxis, blue badge holders and access for loading purposes which are allowed at any time.
+- is closed to all traffic between 7am and 7pm, except for buses and access for continuous active loading which is allowed at any time

 These restrictions will be in place until at least summer 2024 and breaking them constitutes a traffic offence.

 The police will be enforcing these regulations.

 Cyclists and e-scooters can travel in both directions along East Street.

 Where to park

 - Diamond Street car park

 - Hereford Street car park

 - Little Paradise Street car parks